Vovkiv/extension-manager/po/README.md

 * *Using GNOME Builder:*

 	1. Open GNOME builder.
 	2. Open `New Runtime Terminal` with `Ctrl+Alt+T` or click `plus button` in top-left corner and pick `New Runtime Terminal`
 ![](screenshots/_23.png)
 ![](screenshots/_24.png)
 	3. And replace contents of `POTFILES` with output of `print-source-files.sh`.
 ```bash
 cd extension-manager/po
 ./print-source-files.sh > ./POTFILES
 ```
 ![](screenshots/_25.png)
 	4. Go to the build directory (typically `_build`, but whichever you specified when running meson) and initialize it.

-Like this:

 ```bash
 cd
 cd extension-manager